Need help dealing with violent or distressing online content? Learn more

 Supervise use

-It’s often possible to monitor activity by ‘casting’ or ‘mirroring’ what is on your child’s headset onto the family TV or another screen.
+You may be able to monitor activity by ‘casting’ or ‘mirroring’ what is on your child’s headset onto the family TV or another screen.
 Instructions on how to do this are available on service websites, including HTC Vive and how to cast to a screen with Meta Quest.
 Passcode locks can also be helpful.
 VIVE Guardian lets parents lock children’s VR hardware, preventing them from accessing or downloading unauthorised content.

 Protect your child's identity